Molokans in Mexico: Guadalupe Valley

 Click to ENLARGE Click to ENLARGE Click to ENLARGE

-21. The Russian Colony of Guadalupe Molokans in Mexico.
+21. The Russian Colony of Guadalupe Pryguny Molokans in Mexico.

-A book by George W. Mohoff, 226 pages, 1995.
+A book about Pryguny, not Molokane, by George W. Mohoff (1924-2009), 226 pages, 1995.
 199 photos / illustrations, plus a cross-indexed map of each home in the colony by head of household name.
-Everything you should know about Molokans in Mexico is in this book — from V.G.
-Moloff fleeing the Tsar's army while doing guard duty in St. Petersburg, to land ownership, swimming in the river, cowboys and indians, farm animals, church services, why they left, and more. $25 from the UMCA Heritage Room, PO Box 5790, Hacienda Heights CA 91745; or from George Mohoff, 2221 Via Camille, Montebello CA 90640; phone: 323-721-8610 — Also check out this book at your local library via interlibrary loan from at least 6 libraries in Califonia.
+The book covers most parts of their history, from his grandfather V.G.
+Moloff fleeing the Tsar's army while doing guard duty in St. Petersburg, to land ownership, swimming in the river, cowboys and indians, farm animals, religious services, why they left, and more. $25 from the UMCA Heritage Room, Hacienda Heights CA; or from Hazel Mohoff, 2221 Via Camille, Montebello CA 90640; phone: 323-721-8610 — Also check out this book at your local library via inter-library loan from at least 6 libraries in California; or read online (with many errors and omissions).

-22. Books about "Molokans in Mexico" at public libraries, listed at WorldCat
+22. Books and Articles about Pryguny in Mexico (chronological) at public libraries, some listed at WorldCat